From scratch, with love

 Air fry

-Spray pierogi with oil or brush with butter to moisten.
-Place pierogi in air fryer and set to 350 degrees for 10 minutes, then eat with sour cream, some air-fried kielbasa, or dip in chili or soup!
+Place pierogi in air fryer from frozen and set to 350 degrees for 8 minutes, then eat with sour cream (and applesauce?!), some air-fried kielbasa, or dip in chili or soup!

 Grill